Unboxed-Software/solana-course/content/token22-in-the-client.md

 title: Supporting Token Extension Program from a Client
 objectives:

-- Learn how to effectivly integrate multiple Solana token programs within client applications
+- Learn how to effectively integrate multiple Solana token programs within client applications
 - Become proficient in utilizing the SPL TypeScript library for comprehensive token operations

 ---